Spectral measures and dominant vertices in graphs of bounded degree: Examples of finite graphs with and without dominant vertices

 (when $k = d$, the two lines ``$= 0$ if $j > k$'' should be ignored) and therefore $\delta_0, A \delta_0, \hdots, A^d \delta_0$ are linearly independent.
 By Proposition~\ref{domvertfg}, the vertex $v_0$ is dominant.
 Similarly, $v_d$ is dominant. \end{proof}

-Proposition~\ref{s=d+1} implies for example that the end vertices are dominant in a finite path or in a star (as already observed above in Examples~\ref{finitepaths} and~\ref{Kmn+FiniteStars}), or that all vertices are dominant in a complete graph.
+Proposition~\ref{s=d+1} implies for example that the end vertices are dominant in a finite path (as already observed in Examples~\ref{finitepaths} above), or that all vertices are dominant in a complete graph.

 \begin{exe}[\textbf{all vertices are dominant in distance-regular graphs}] A distance-regular graph is a connected finite graph $G$ of some diameter $d$ such that, for two vertices $v, w$ of $G$ and two integers $j, h \in \{0, 1, \hdots, d\}$, the number of vertices $u$ of $G$ such that $\vert u-v \vert = j$ and $\vert u-w \vert = h$ depends only on $\vert w - v \vert$.
 For such a graph, the number of eigenvalues of the adjacency operator is exactly $d+1$ \cite[Theorem 20.7]{Bigg--93} and, for any vertex $v$, there exists a vertex $w$ at distance exactly $d$ from $v$.
-It follows from Proposition~\ref{s=d+1} that all vertices are dominant in a distance-regular graph. \end{exe}
+Distance-regular graphs of diameter $2$ are called strongly regular graphs,

-\begin{rem} The distance-regular graphs of diameter $2$ are the connected strongly regular graphs.
-Thus all vertices are dominant in a connected strongly regular graphs.
+All vertices are dominant in a finite distance-regular graph.
+This follows from Proposition~\ref{s=d+1}, or alternatively from Proposition~\ref{wrg} since distance-regular graphs are walk-regular. \end{exe}

-A graph is distance-transitive if its automorphism group is transitive on equidistant pairs of vertices.
+\begin{rem} A graph is distance-transitive if its automorphism group is transitive on equidistant pairs of vertices.
 These graphs are clearly vertex-transitive hence all their vertices are dominant by Proposition~\ref{transimpliesdom}.
-However, as it is well-known, a distance-regular graph need not be distance transitive; see for example \cite[Additional result 20c]{Bigg--93}.
+Alternatively, these graphs are distance-regular hence all their vertices are dominant by the previous proposition.
+However, as it is well-known, a distance-regular graph need not be distance-transitive; see for example \cite[Additional result 20c]{Bigg--93}.

 A connected finite graph with two eigenvalues is a complete graph.
-A connected finite graph with three eigenvalues is a connected strongly regular graph.
+A connected finite regular graph with three eigenvalues is a strongly regular graph.
 It is known that a connected finite regular graph with four eigenvalues is walk-regular~\cite[Corollary~15.1.2]{BrHa--12}, and therefore all its vertices are dominant by Proposition~\ref{wrg}.
 A connected finite regular graph with four eigenvalues need not be distance regular \cite{vDam--95}. \end{rem}